athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

 ### 2.2 Scope
 - **In-Scope:**
-  - Audio recording, playback, and secure storage of audio files.
+  - Audio and Video recording, playback, and secure storage of audio files.
   - Text feedback input, storage, and retrieval.
-  - Displaying lists of recorded audio and text feedback for easy access.
+  - Displaying lists of recorded audio, video, and text feedback for easy access.
+  - Transcription of audio feedbacks into text, and saving it as s text feedback
   - Standalone proof-of-concept, not integrated into Scorion’s existing platform.

 - **Out-of-Scope:**
   - Integration with Scorion's existing system.
   - Audio editing or advanced playback controls.
-  - Multi-language support for speech-to-text transcription (optional for future work).
+  - Multi-language support for speech-to-text transcription
+  - Video fedback transcription.

 ### 2.3 Requirements (Non-Functional)
-- **Performance:** Low-latency audio recording and playback.
+- **Performance:** Low-latency audio and video recording and playback.
 - **Scalability:** Efficient storage and retrieval of feedback as the system scales.
 - **Security:** Fully local processing for audio recordings and transcription, with no data sent to third parties.
 - **Usability:** Intuitive user interface that aligns with Scorion's brand style.